 Kung Pao Pasta AKA the best pasta EVER!
 If you like spicy, this Kung Pao Pasta is for you!
 Enjoy with chicken, tofu, steak – or enjoy as is!

 This is an all time favorite in my family!
-This recipe was given me to when I was camping a few years back and it was too good not to create into my own recipe.
+This recipe was given me to when I was camping a few years back and it was too good not to share with you all.
+The recipe page passed on to me says it was passed down from Beth Kurzava.
+So Beth, if you ever read this, thank you!
 If you are a fan of spicy foods you will LOVE this dish.
 You can accompany it with teriyaki chicken and steamed veggies for a perfect oriental dinner.
 Be aware this pasta is fairly high in sodium due to the sauces added, so be sure to watch your portions.
 According to the 2015 Dietary Guidelines, every one age 2 and up should consume no more than 2,300mg of sodium per day…and for people with existing health conditions such as high blood pressure or diabetes to consume 1,500mg sodium or less per day.

 This pasta is delicious hot or cold.
 Remember to do your best in limiting your portions to not exceed your daily sodium intake.
 You can even add grilled chicken, snow peas, steamed broccoli, or any other veggies you like for additional nutrients.
 Enjoy!